Sea Star Blue Sapphire & Diamond Necklace - Cross Jewelers

 Two Months Later

-Two months later, Keith called then shipped us two.
-When I saw them I was surprised because the sapphires went east-west.
-I was delighted because they were an unanticipated beauty.
-We photographed them both, put them up on our website.
-I was surprised that within 48 hours we sold both.
-This often happens when we send an email to our 16,000 followers; things sell quickly.
-Without an email, on our website with over a thousand fine jewelry pieces shown, it can take weeks for a great new item to be seen and to have someone claim it for their own.
+Two months later, Keith called and shipped us two.
+When I saw them, I was surprised because the sapphire went east to west.
+I was delighted because the piece was an unanticipated beauty.
+We photographed them both and put them up on our website.
+I was surprised that we sold both within 48 hours.
 These first two necklaces went fast.
-We try to notice speed, and velocity, It’s a clue.
-We immediately asked Keith to make five more with an intent to send an email this time.
+We try to notice speed and velocity; it’s a clue.
+We immediately asked Keith to make five more with the intent to send an email this time.

 I know when a new design is about to become a most loved piece of jewelry.
-It’s when at first glance I see it and say, “I want it, and when is Nancy’s next gift giving event?”
-First, it’s beautiful in blue and gold and it’s a perfectly poised compass rose in harmony.
-Second, it’s almost a Christian Cross, arms east and west are 12mm, the north and south poles are 17mm.
-The bail loop at the top is free moving, the 18-inch chain slides freely through the loop.
+It’s when, at first glance, I see it and say, “I want it, and when is Nancy’s next gift-giving event?”
+First, it’s beautiful in blue with sapphire and white diamonds.
+Second, it’s almost a Christian Cross; arms east and west are 12mm, and the north and south poles are 17mm.
+The bail loop at the top is free-moving.
+The 18-inch chain slides freely through the loop.

-The Blue Sapphire is a 7 x 5mm oval, it’s a bright, light, brilliant blue.
+The Blue Sapphire is a 7 x 5mm oval, bright, light blue.
 The diamonds are from Belgium, white, pure little stars.
-The sapphires are all bright brilliant gems.
+The sapphires are all bright, brilliant gems.

-This piece, more powerfully than any of our Compass Rose designs, has a positive sense of direction because the north-south line is the longer of the two.
-If asked, Keith would say I described to him exactly what to make.
-I would claim a genius stepped into the creation process and made a Goldilocks perfect design.
+More powerfully than any of our Compass Rose designs, this piece has a positive sense of direction because the north-south line is the longer of the two.
+Keith would say I described to him exactly what to make.
+If asked, I would claim a design genius stepped into the creation process and made a Goldilocks perfect piece.
 Not too large, not too small…just right.

 I call this my Sea Star necklace.
 A long oval blue sapphire, set horizontal east to west like the horizon, and two diamonds north and south – a star above and its reflection below.
 It’s serious, solid, and brave.
 Wear this and you will always find your way home.